-With or Without Food (or Certain Foods)Some drugs must not be taken with very specific foods because of the ingredients in those foods.
-If your doctor says to take a drug with food, that may be to avoid stomach upset.
-If they say to take on an empty stomach, the drug may have a harder time working if it is competing with your last snack or meal.
-(That is really hard to explain to dogs.
-My terrier never fails to give me a sour look because she has to wait an hour after the one bite of wet food we use to disguise her liver supplement, to have any other food!)
+With or Without Food (or Certain Foods)Some drugs must not be taken with certain foods because of their ingredients.
+If your doctor tells you to take a drug with food, it may be to avoid an upset stomach.
+If it should be taken on an empty stomach, the drug may have a harder time working if it is competing with your last snack or meal.

-With or Without Other Drugs (Including Over the Counter)?Looking back to the example of drugs competing with meals in our stomach, the same applies with other drugs.
-Some drugs are known to either cancel each other out or cause problems if they are taken too close together or together at all.
-Some drugs can be less effective if taken with other drugs that affect digestion, such as antacids.
+With or Without Other Drugs (Including Over-the-Counter)Some drugs can cancel each other out or cause problems if they are taken too close together or together at all.
+Some drugs are less effective if taken with other drugs that affect digestion (antacids).

-Ask for Help!If you are struggling with taking drugs as directed for any reason, you should ask for help.
-Your doctor or pharmacist may know of resources to help you pay for prescriptions, and they can explain how to manage your schedule, if you need one.
-And your family may be able to help you get organized.
+If you are struggling with taking your meds as directed for any reason, ask for help.
+Your doctor or pharmacist may know of ways to help you pay for prescriptions.
+They can also offer advice to better manage your schedule.

 A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association© Copyright 2021 Health Care Service Corporation.
 All Rights Reserved.